 CyberWire Daily Podcast

-5 stars, 786 ratings
+4.8 stars, 880 ratings

-@TheCyberWire on Twitter
+@thecyberwire on Twitter

-The CyberWire is a cybersecurity-focused news service and the CyberWire Daily Podcast delivers a rundown of the top cyber news each day of the week.
+The CyberWire is a cybersecurity-focused news service, and the CyberWire Daily Podcast delivers a rundown of the top cyber news each day of the week.
 In this podcast, Dave Bittner summarizes the latest stories you need to know with clear and concise reporting.
-He also provides some analysis through interviews with the leading industry experts.
+He also provides some analysis through interviews with leading industry experts.
 It requires some baseline industry knowledge, but it’s a great way to stay on top of InfoSec current events.

-5 stars, 670 ratings
+4.8 stars, 833 ratings

 @MaliciousLife on Twitter